Epic Summer Camps at Affordable Prices!

-Campers get to train on our new timber
+Campers get to train on our timber NINJA SCAPE!

 Our wooden outdoor obstacle course gives campers whole new challenges and thrills.
 From climbing challenges to vaults and swinging obstacles, kids will build extra confidence, strength and coordination skills.
 We are excited to provide unique experiences in a safe environment!